ExpertSys/PHP-Mysql-Generated-Game-Map/README.md

 # Notes
 Using PHP to store the map, and provide the queries wasn't the best idea but I knew that from the start.
 This project along with "Era Heroes" was more of a testing experience to see how the game would run with vanilla PHP and Ajax when trying to handle user coordinates and user interaction.

-If I were to remake this, I would use Node.js + Mysql or MongoDB.
+If I were to remake this, I would use a mixture of the following below:

+Node.js + Mysql or MongoDB

+JS Socket IO

+PHP Websockets